inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 The data on the front tile looks back from the current time to 24 hours in the past.

 There will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:15-20:14) and NIGHT (20:15-08:14).
-The leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 motor block assessment, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient.
+The leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 motor block assessment, time interval calculated with a NIGHT MOTOR BLOCK at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient.

 the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category worked example: